 Within the masterplan, the Grade II* Listed Brewery Complex includes a new craft brewery and heritage centre, space for independent retailers and restaurants, and exclusive loft-style apartments.
 These listed buildings have been carefully integrated into the Ram Quarter masterplan which was conceived as a series of interlinked public urban spaces with the previously inaccessible riverfront of the Wandle available to the public, and featuring enhanced biodiversity, planted terraces, footpaths and new pedestrian bridges.

-Ten lower level buildings adopt and reinterpret the materials, forms and scale of the existing industrial structures to define the urban edges of the public realm.
-At ground level, the elevations are enlivened with retail units to create a vibrant and active environment, whilst above, the high quality residential accommodation benefits from the more tranquil setting of private elevated gardens.
+Ten low-rise buildings sit alongside the heritage Brewery Complex within the masterplan, adopting and reinterpreting the form and scale of the existing industrial structures to define the urban edges of the public realm.
+At ground level the elevations are enlivened with retail units to create a vibrant and active town centre, whilst above, the high quality residential accommodation benefits from the tranquil private elevated gardens.

-The palette of materials used on the tower contrast those used across the Brewery Complex with ones more appropriate to a modern tall building.
-Glass is used in varying degrees of opacity, from clear to ceramic backed and insulated.
-Punctuated full width balconies sit around the perimeter of the residential floors with wooden screens which provide both privacy and articulation to the façade.
+The palette of materials used on the tower contrasts with the predominantly brick façades of the low rise buildings.
+Glass is used in varying degrees of opacity, from clear to ceramic-backed and insulated.
+Punctuated full-width balconies sit around the perimeter of the residential floors with wooden screens to provide privacy and articulation to the façade.